 Now even the indigenous languages such as Miriwoong, dating back 10,000+ years are under threat.
 Stories past down in these languages regarding ecological changes to the land have been confirmed true by modern science, proving the immense power of their oral tradition.

-Psychic Garden stands with indigenous people of Australia; the following organisations help to protect the legacy of Indigenous Australians.
+We stand with the indigenous people of Australia and the world.
+The following organisations help to protect the culture of indigenous Australians.